 That was ultimately the whole point of Luke including this episode as one of the very few ascriptions we have of Jesus as a child.
-It was not to flesh out all of those years with fanciful accounts of Jesus as some kind of weird kid doing magical tricks as did later writers, for example in what is known as the Gospel of Thomas.
-The intent here was to show Jesus as a very responsible young man, responsible both to his earthly parents and to his heavenly Father.
-For Jesus, the question "who's your daddy?" seems to have been answered with "both" reflecting his duality of being fully human to identify with us and fully divine, one with God.
+Luke did not set out to flesh out all of those years with fanciful accounts of Jesus as some kind of weird kid doing magical tricks as did later writers, for example making birds out of clay and breathing life into them because he was bored - a story found in what is known as the Gospel of Thomas.
+Instead he shows us Jesus as a very knowledgeable and responsible young man, responsible both to his earthly parents and to his heavenly Father.
+While Jesus obviously relished spending time in the Temple - "in my Father's house" just the same he was obedient to his earthly parents, for "he went down with them and came to Nazareth, and was obedient to them."
+For Jesus, the question "who's your daddy?" seems to have been answered with "both" reflecting his duality of being fully human, one with us and at the same time fully divine, one with God.

-Give thanks and rejoice for Jesus' parents, Mary the mother and Joseph the father, who tended the child and raised him well.
+And so, with the echoes of rejoicing and thanksgiving of Christmas still ringing in our ears, give thanks and rejoice for Jesus' parents, Mary the mother and Joseph the father, who tended the child and raised him well.
 That could not have been an easy task in many ways.
 Give thanks to God, the divine father of Jesus, who in this child dwelt among us full of grace and truth, establishing a new covenant of accessibility to him through faith in Christ.
 Give thanks and rejoice for the gift of Jesus, Babe in a manger, child in the temple, adult on the cross, and resurrected Saviour, a gift from his Father and our Father.